RuchitaAg/Group15_Project/Machine Learning Design/README.md

 3.As expected, we can see that the model predicts that CO2 offset keeps increasing YoY.
 This matches reality based on our research.
 ![Prediction](https://github.com/RuchitaAg/Group15_Project/blob/main/Machine%20Learning%20Design/Images/prediction.png)

+# Recommendations
+* Try alternate regression algorithms to see if we can improve accuracy of our model.
+* Research and find richer datasets containing attributes that have direct or latent impact of CO2 offset by EVs.
+For e.g. what proposrtion of electricity generation can be attributed to charging EVs, how much industrial energy consumption (electricity and heat) can be attributed to manufacturing of EVs.